What makes PrepWell Academy different from other college admissions prep programs?

 When is the best time for my child to enroll?
 The sooner the better.
 The earliest a student can enroll in PrepWell Academy is after 8th grade graduation.
 This is an ideal time to start, as it delivers the flow of information and awareness at a smooth and even pace.
 In fact, we recently eliminated the option for 11th or 12th graders to enroll in PrepWell unless they were already enrolled as 9th or 10th graders.
 They are too far behind.

 What if my child is still in middle school?
 Sign up here and we will make sure to get back in touch with you when the time is right.

 Is this program for my child or me?
 Well, it depends.
 The lessons are for your child, but many parents follow-along so they know what's going on.
 By staying in the loop, you will be able to stay engaged in the process and can determine if your son or daughter is staying on track or drifting.
 How involved (or not) you get in this process is based on the needs of your child and your parenting philosophy.
 Either way, if your child is enrolled, you know for sure that they are receiving the guidance and mentorship that they need to make smart decisions.

 What are the lessons like?
 The lessons typically fall into five categories: (1) advice, (2) deadline reminders, (3) life skills, (4) inspiration, and (5) projects.
-Most lessons take fewer than 10 minutes to complete.
+Most lessons take 3-5 minutes to complete.
 Some "projects" will take longer in junior and senior year.

 Will this program cover all of my college preparation needs?
-Yes, PrepWell Academy covers everything your child needs to know to prepare well for college.
+Yes, PrepWell Academy covers what your child needs to know to prepare well for college.
 However, there are areas where students search for additional and complementary support: college essay review services, standardized test prep classes, and financial aid counseling.
 We provide a list of suggested partners that deliver great value for these additional services.
 We offer many of these services ourselves.